 We set out from our hotel

 Full of confidence and a great meal, we set out on our trek.
 Nothing matched the description the concierge scratched with penned lines on the map, but we were not intimidated.
 There was only one way to the tram station and it was down a very steep hill.
-(By the time we returned to the hotel, we determined that Istanbul is not a city for a disabled person.)
+(By the time we returned to the hotel, we determined that Istanbul is not an easy walking city for a disabled person.)

 Like an intimidating barrier, the "Istanbulcard" machine was a big, harshly yellow, menacing box, with rows of black buttons and instructions in both Turkish and broken English.
 The line behind me was impatient as I tried to make sense of the directions.
 It was daunting.
 However, everywhere we go, there are nice people who either want to help or get you out of their way, so it was no surprise that someone stepped forward to lend a hand.
 Old city, here we come.